robertbruno/nginx-docker/README.md

 ## Utils

-Dentro de la carpeta `resources/utils` hay varios archivos que le ayudaran a configurar diferentes características en el nginx, ejemplo:
+Inside the `resources/utils` folder there are several files that will help you configure different features in nginx, for example:

-* **[gzip](resources/utils/gzip)** Posee las instrucciones necesarias para habilitar la compresión gzip en el dominio indicado.
+* **[gzip](resources/utils/gzip)** It has the necessary instructions to enable gzip compression on the indicated domain.
-* **[host](resources/utils/host)** Permite habilitar la replicación de ciertas cabeceras como el host.
+* **[host](resources/utils/host)** Allows you to enable the replication of certain headers such as the host.